 Commercially farmed land participating in a Current Use program is any land that is used for the production of food, fiber, and forest crops.
 Land set aside for the enjoyment and social well-being of the state and its citizens includes natural resources, historic properties, and other property that supports enhancing or preserving property for the common good.
 Property owners that apply and are accepted into one of these tax deferral programs have their lands valued at their current use rather than at their highest and best use for property tax purposes.

 To be accepted into a Current Use program, a property owner must first apply and submit the required supporting documentation.
-The application process is a multi-year effort that may involve a hearing with the Board of County Councilors.
-Once approved, a tax lien is placed on the property and property owners are required to remain in compliance with the requirements of the program they were accepted into.
+The application process is a multi-year effort that may involve a hearing with the County Councilors.
+Once approved, a tax lien is placed on the property and property owners are required to remain in compliance with the requirements of the accepted program.
 Properties determined not in compliance will be removed from the program with back taxes, penalties and interest becoming due.

 Applications are due on December 31st each year.
 Incomplete applications cannot be accepted or processed.
 Applications are reviewed in the year after they were submitted.
 The assessed value is reduced beginning in the year the application is approved.
 Properties are taxed on the reduced value beginning in the year following the reduction in value.
 Taxpayers will be notified of their acceptance or denial by May 31st of the year following their application.